 WHat’S THE RIGHT OPTION FOR YOU?

 For some HSPs, the downsides of self-employment are too great and they would rather pursue conventional employment.
 And that can be a great choice!
-Although meeting your HSP needs may not be the easiest thing to accomplish in the conventional career world, it’s by no means impossible.
+Although meeting your HSP needs in the conventional career world may take some legwork to find just the right fit, it’s by no means impossible.

 For other HSPs, the upsides of self-employment are simply too sweet to pass up.
 The good news for these HSPs is that every single one of the downsides can be addressed and managed to make them more tolerable.